Hajj: Hajj and the Saudi economy

 In 2014, Saudi Arabia was expected to have earned up to $8.5 billion from Hajj.
 Saudi Arabia's highest source of revenue after oil and gas is Hajj and the country is expected to depend more on Hajj as the amounts of available oil and gas for sale decline.

 Furthermore, the increase of religious tourism from about 12 million Muslims annually to almost 17 million by 2025 has given rise to increasing luxury hotel businesses in the area to accommodate pilgrims.
 The Abraj al-Bait firm intends to build hotels, shopping malls and apartments which is claimed to be an estimated value of three billion dollars.
 According to The Embassy of Saudi Arabia, the Saudi government are working towards establishing programs which promote sanitation, housing, transportation, and welfare as the number of visiting pilgrims increases.

 Most pilgrims, from countries such as the United States, Australia and the United Kingdom decide to purchase packages from licensed Hajj agencies in their countries.
 This helps direct the flow of traffic into the Kingdom and allows for pilgrims to work directly with a business responsible for their services instead of dealing directly with Saudi Arabia's government.

 In July 2020, the WSJ reported that following the COVID-19 pandemic, the Saudi authorities curtailed the five-day event in Mecca to fewer than 10,000 people already residing in the country.
-It also noted that the hospitality and housing industries that rely entirely on Hajj revenue would face severe loss of revenue.
+It also noted that the hospitality and housing industries, which rely entirely on Hajj revenues, would face severe losses of revenue.

 In 2017, the Hajj and Umrah revenues were expected to exceed US$150 billion by 2022.
 Hajj revenues are expected to cross US$350 billion by 2032, according to a report published by The Moodie Davitt.